toradex/meta-toradex-security/docs/README-secure-boot.md

 ## U-Boot hardening

+**Important**: Currently, due to incompatibility with newer Toradex Embedded Linux BSP releases, the U-Boot hardening feature is not supported and is disabled by default (see [Issue #20](https://github.com/toradex/meta-toradex-security/issues/20)).
+This will be fixed in a future release of this layer.

 Toradex is implementing various changes to U-Boot (currently as a series of patches) with the purpose of hardening it for secure boot.
 The hardening includes the following features:

 - **Command whitelisting**: this part of the hardening is responsible for limiting the set of commands available to boot scripts once the device is in closed state - by default, only a small set of commands remain available in that state (mostly those strictly required for booting a secure boot image) alongside a few others considered strictly secure and potentially useful for future boot scripts.